 Where to find previous versions of the guide?

-The previous versions of the 2017 Programme Guide include:
+The previous versions of the 2017 Programme Guide are:

-The previous versions of the 2016 Programme Guide include:
+The previous versions of the 2016 Programme Guide are: